Ethiopia's ruling coalition agrees to form single party ahead of 2020 vote

 "The whole process is a total sham.
 The prime minister didn't follow the right procedures...it was wrong as well as undemocratic," said Getachew Reda, a senior member of the Tigrayan party, which dominated the EPRDF before it appointed Abiy, from the Oromo ethnic group.

-Reda said that Abiy had not consulted the coalition's lower level cadres.
+Reda said that Abiy had rushed to combine the four parties without consulting the coalition's lower level cadres.

 A spokeswoman for Abiy's office referred a request for comment on Getachew's allegation to the ruling coalition spokesman, who was not immediately reachable.